S. Thruston Ballard: Career

-In 1913, President Woodrow Wilson appointed Mr. Ballard a member of the Commission on Industrial Relations.
+In 1913, President Woodrow Wilson appointed Ballard to be member of the Commission on Industrial Relations.

-Samuel and Sunshine had one daughter and three grandchildren.
-Thruston Ballard Morton, Janes Lewis Morton and Rogers Clark Ballard Morton.
+Samuel and Sunshine had four children together.
+However, only their daughter, Mary, would survive to adulthood.
+Among Samuel's grandchildren are Thruston Ballard Morton and Rogers Morton.

+Death

-In 1925, Ballard became ill at his winter home at Eau Gallie Fla.
+In 1925, Ballard became ill at his winter home at Eau Gallie, Florida.
 On January 18, 1926, after being bedridden for weeks, Samuel died in his home at Glenview at the age of 71.
 The disease that took his life was cancerous in nature.
-He was interred at Cave Hill Cemetery.
+He is buried at Cave Hill Cemetery.